This statement was last updated on 2nd July 2019

 It should be noted that all the Directors are shareholders and/or option holders in the Company and the both Mr Draper and Mr Petruzzelli are founders and significant shareholders.
 The Directors therefore view their own medium and long-term interests to be integrally linked to the medium and long-term value of the Company and, as such, the interests of the Directors are directly aligned with those of the shareholders.

-The Board currently consists of 3 Independent Non-Executives, Donald Stewart, John Taylor and Lindsay Mair, and 3 Executive Directors, James Draper, Francesco Petruzzelli and John McIntosh.
+The Board currently consists of 3 Independent Non-Executives, Donald Stewart, Mike Hayes and Derek Wise, and 3 Executive Directors, James Draper, Francesco Petruzzelli and John McIntosh.

 Key Corporate Governance related matters which have occurred during the last year are:

-Further information on all of these matters is contained in the Admission Document published by the Company on 31 August 2018 which is available here.
+Further information on some of these matters is contained in the Admission Document published by the Company on 31st August 2018 which is available here.

 The QCA Code sets out 10 principles that should be applied.
 These are listed below with a short explanation of how the Company applies each of the principles.